 Windows 10 syncs many things like passwords, browser settings, system and language preferences etc. with your Microsoft account.
 Consequently, this feature consumes system resources and bandwidth of your web connection.
 So, consider disabling the sync feature, if you don’t need it, as it helps improve the performance.

-To disable the Sync feature on a Windows 10 PC, perform these steps:
+To disable the Sync feature on a Windows 10 PC,

 - Click on the Start > Settings > Accounts option